By Steve Jovcevski, Property Expert Mozo

 - Can you budget?

 Having a good track record of money-management comes in handy as you encounter many new expenses when purchasing your first home.
 Property tax, home insurance, and other bills you might not have paid before like hot water, yard maintenance and more, are sure to rear their head when you buy your new home.
 Consider creating an official household budget, so you can be sure you can cover the costs of those inevitable bills.
+Also, consider an adjustable-rate mortgage.
+The interest rate may fluctuate but is capped for your protection and due to the interest rate starting lower than a fixed-rate mortgage, you will have lower monthly payments.
 Planning is the key, and you can never be too prepared.

 - How much can you actually borrow?